 Digital Design and Development: CHIPS

-(1) Artwork by LEE HARRISON, based on a scene from JEAN-MICHEL BASQUIAT: THE RADIANT CHILD by TAMRA DAVIS (ARTHOUSE FILMS, 2010).
+(1) Artwork by US&THEM, based on a scene from JEAN-MICHEL BASQUIAT: THE RADIANT CHILD by TAMRA DAVIS (ARTHOUSE FILMS, 2010).

 (2) Layout based on a text excerpt and reproduction from EYE magazine, 1968.
 Photography by MICHAEL SOLDAN, text by MICHAEL THOMAS, and original art direction by JUDITH PARKER.
 Archival material courtesy of KNOX ROBINSON.